epics-base/pvaPy/documentation/dataDistributorPlugin.md

 # Data Distributor Plugin

 In most cases (i.e., without any filters applied) all PVA or CA channel updates are served to all consumer applications.
-This model breaks down when the network bandwidth is simply not large enough to send all updates to all consumers continuously, or when data processing in consumer applications cannot keep up with channel updates.
+This can become a problem if the network bandwidth is simply not large enough to send all updates to all consumers continuously, or when data processing in consumer applications cannot keep up with channel updates.